 Learning Maps: Researchers can leverage the open, curated learning activities catalog from a variety of providers to support their programs.
 The learning activities are curated with descriptive metadata; content metadata like transcript, summary, competency, lexile levels; and efficacy metadata such as relevance, engagement, and outcomes.
 The Learning Maps include complete courses for learning US K12 Mathematics from grades 2 to high school, middle school science, and middle school ELA.

 Researchers Plug Content, Tools or Algorithms into Navigator’s Adaptive Learning Framework

-Joining the CNL and getting started requires researchers to signup and follow the getting started guide.
-Here they will follow a process to identify the data they need and to request data from appropriate cohorts.
-Once approved, the anonymized data will then be made available to the researchers via the Gooru Researcher portal.
+Join the CNL and get started by following this Getting Started Guide.
+Here, you can identify the data you need and request data from appropriate cohorts.
+Once approved, the anonymized data will then be made available to you via the Gooru Researcher portal.

 Explore our various research publications.
-Our goal is to have researchers and experts across many disciplines develop research projects at each point of the life cycle.
+Our goal is for experts across disciplines to develop research projects at each point of the innovation and implementation life cycle.
 Their individual agendas will move their personal research and academic areas forward as well as inform the design, practice, and implementation of Navigator tools and the Navigated Learning approach.